 Richard Florest joined Rob Weisbach Creative Management in 2012.
 He develops and represents fiction and non-fiction writers for the company, and provides editorial and digital expertise for company clients.
 He previously held editorial positions at Putnam/Penguin Group, Miramax Books, and The Weinstein Company, where he published authors such as Man Asian Prize winner and Man Booker Prize nominee Tan Twan Eng, internationally bestselling author Sergei Lukyanenko, and New York Times bestselling author Tom Folsom.
 Richard was most recently the Director of Acquisitions at Open Road Integrated Media, where his ebook projects included the works of literary icon Hubert Selby, Jr. and New York Times bestselling horror author Robert R. McCammon.
 Born and raised in Massachusetts, Richard now lives in New York with his wife, the television executive Megan Lawrence.
 He is a graduate of Saint Anselm College.

 David Groff scouts and develops fiction and nonfiction writers for the company, provides editorial expertise to company clients, and offers editorial services to outside clients.
-David is a veteran book editor, creative writing professor, and published poet with more than twenty-five years experience in the publishing business.
+David is a veteran book editor, creative writing professor, and published poet with more than thirty years of experience in the publishing business.
 As a senior editor at Crown he acquired and edited such celebrated authors as Dave Barry, Jim Dwyer, Patrice Gaines, and Colin Harrison.
-As an independent editor and publishing consultant he has worked directly with authors, literary agents, and publishers.
-Writers whose books he edited have been published by Basic, Crown, HarperCollins, Miramax Books, William Morrow, and Wiley, among other houses, and several of his authors — including Homer Hickam, Gregory Maguire, and Christopher Rice — have become New York Times bestsellers.
-Along with his work with Rob Weisbach Creative Management, David continues to work with his outside authors.
+As an independent editor and publishing consultant, he has worked directly with authors, literary agents, and publishers.
+Writers whose books he edited have been published by Basic, Crown, Hachette, HarperCollins, St. Martin’s, Simon & Schuster, William Morrow, and Wiley, among other houses, and several of his authors — including Homer Hickam, Gregory Maguire, and Christopher Rice — have become New York Times bestsellers.

-David has taught at the University of Iowa, New York University, and Rutgers, and has led seminars in publishing at the New School, The University of Pennsylvania, and Poets House.
-An award-winning writer and poet, David is the recipient of the National Poetry Series prize for his book Theory of Devolution.
-A graduate of Princeton and the Iowa Writers Workshop, he currently teaches creative writing in the MFA program of the City College of New York.
+David has taught at the University of Iowa, New York University, and Rutgers, and has led seminars in publishing at the New School, the University of Pennsylvania, UCLA, Antioch University, and Poets House.
+An award-winning writer and poet, David is the recipient of the National Poetry Series prize for his book Theory of Devolution and received the Louise Bogan Prize for his second book of poems, Clay.
+A graduate of Princeton, he received his MFA from the Iowa Writers Workshop and his MA in nonfiction from the University of Iowa.
+He teaches poetry, nonfiction, and publishing in the MFA Program in Creative Writing of the City College of New York.